Trial Comparing Systemic Therapy Alone and With Local Ablative Treatment for Stage IV NSCL Cancer Patients

 Eligibility

 Inclusion Criteria: Patients fulfilling all of the following inclusion criteria at screening may be enrolled in the trial. * The inclusion criteria are irrespective from the tumor burden at the time of primary diagnosis before initiation of first line systemic therapy.
-Neurosurgical diagnostic resection of one single CNS metastasis or laparoscopic resection of one adrenal metastasis before trial inclusion is allowed. * Adults (18 years or older) * Tissue confirmed, pre-treatment clinical stage IV NSCLC * ECOG performance status ≤ 1 * Patients responding after 3 cycles (4th bridging cycle up until randomization is allowed) or 3 months of first line SoC systemic therapy with PR or SD in restaging imaging, and presenting with (induced) oligometastatic or oligopersistent NSCLC defined as a maximum of 5 residual extracranial, distant metastases * Patients may have up to 5 cranial metastases in addition to the oligoresidual extracranial metastases as long as they are amenable for radiotherapy or surgery. * The primary tumor and all oligopersistent metastases must be amenable for radical LAT (surgery or radiotherapy) * Patients of reproductive age agree to use double contraception during the study * Patient is able to understand trial procedures and is able/willing to adhere to trial procedures as confirmed by signature Exclusion Criteria: The presence of any one of the following exclusion criteria at screening will lead to exclusion of the participant: * Serious concomitant disorder that would compromise patient safety during LAT * Unresolved complications from initial systemic anticancer treatment, higher than CTCAE grade 2 * Metastatic locations such as malignant ascites, malignant pleural or malignant pericardial effusion, diffuse lymphangiosis of skin or lung, diffuse bone marrow metastasis, abdominal masses/abdominal organomegaly, identified by physical exam that is not measurable by reproducible imaging techniques, leptomeningeal carcinomatosis * Women who are pregnant or breast feeding * Patient is currently involved in another trial if either: interventional trial that aims to improve survival, not permitted by other trial, would result in too much patient burden
+Treatment of brain metastases upfront or after an induction phase of standard systemic therapy is done according to the standard practice of the treating center. * Adults (18 years or older) * Tissue confirmed, pre-treatment clinical stage IV NSCLC * ECOG performance status ≤ 1 * Patients responding after 3 cycles (4th bridging cycle up until randomization is allowed) or 3 months of first line SoC systemic therapy with PR or SD in restaging imaging, and presenting with (induced) oligometastatic or oligopersistent NSCLC defined as a maximum of 5 residual extracranial, distant metastases * Patients may have up to 5 cranial metastases in addition to the oligoresidual extracranial metastases as long as they are amenable for radiotherapy or surgery. * The primary tumor and all oligopersistent metastases must be amenable for radical LAT (surgery or radiotherapy) * Patients of reproductive age agree to use double contraception during the study * Patient is able to understand trial procedures and is able/willing to adhere to trial procedures as confirmed by signature Exclusion Criteria: The presence of any one of the following exclusion criteria at screening will lead to exclusion of the participant: * Serious concomitant disorder that would compromise patient safety during LAT * Unresolved complications from initial systemic anticancer treatment, higher than CTCAE grade 2 * Metastatic locations such as malignant ascites, malignant pleural or malignant pericardial effusion, diffuse lymphangiosis of skin or lung, diffuse bone marrow metastasis, abdominal masses/abdominal organomegaly, identified by physical exam that is not measurable by reproducible imaging techniques, leptomeningeal carcinomatosis * Women who are pregnant or breast feeding * Patient is currently involved in a trial that either does not permit participation in other trials or would result in excessive patient burden if another trial were joined.
+In such cases, the co-investigators' team and the Patient Advisory Board will decide on participation on an individual basis.

 Conditions4